 This plan would be beneficial for you if making a monthly premium with no deductible or copays appeals to you.
 It has full benefits, and it provides proper benefits for those with ongoing health conditions.

-This plan is a great choice for those:
+This plan is an excellent choice for those:

-- Those who frequent the doctors’ office and/or hospital
+- Those who frequent the doctors’ office and hospital

 - Often travels outside the U.S.